DavidHe1127/birds-supply-server/README.md

 Go to `http://localhost:4000/graphiql` to write and test your `graphql` queries

 ### TODO
- * Add new feature that allows users to request for new bird
+ * Add new feature that allows users to request for new parrot
  * Add signup page/logic
  * Refactor mutation design as per [Graphql Mutation Deisgn](https://techblog.commercetools.com/modeling-graphql-mutations-52d4369f73b1)
  * Add validations